 There are many reasons to why your website users leave immediately after landing on your site.
 So, if your site bounce rate is high, you have to read this article till the end:

 1: Content Does Not Match The Headline Is a Reason for High Bounce Rate

 If you use a super clickbait title, people are going to be forced to click on it because it is a compelling headline.
-Let’s say you use a title or caption that says “How to cure cancer in 2 months – Works 100%.”
+Let’s say you use a title or caption that says, “How to cure cancer in 2 months – Works 100%.”

 That is a promising headline that will move people to click through to your blog or website to read the article.
 Once they access the content, what will they get?
-Instead of how to cure cancer, your article deviates from the headline’s promise and talks about how the disease is disastrous and how to prevent oneself from getting cancer.
+Instead of how to cure cancer, your material deviates from the headline’s promise and talks about how the disease is disastrous and how to prevent oneself from getting cancer.

 Do you think that they would be happy over that?
 No!
-They will be disappointed, and that can badly influence how users interact with your site.
+They will be disappointed, and that can severely influence how users interact with your site.
 So, when you craft a headline, try to be creative to get the maximum clicks and also make sure that the title you are using connects with your content body as well.

 2: Site Load Time Is Slow Accounts for High Bounce Rate

 Website speed is a super crucial area in keeping your website bounce rate low.
-Nowadays, most people are impatient including me.
+Nowadays, most people are impatient, including me.
 If your website takes a long time to load, chances are they might exit to a competitor’s site because you are not the only one writing on that topic.

 There are thousands or even millions of web pages related to your topic.
 So make sure to improve your sites speed.
 To check your website load time, I would recommend you to go to Pingdom or GTMetric.

 For example, let us say you want to use Pingdom.
-Head over to their site, open the software and enter your URL.
+Head over to their site, open the software, and enter your URL.
 You can change the location and click the “start test” tab.
-The tool will show you your website’s load speed time along with other metrics.
+The tool will show you your website’s load speed time, along with other metrics.